Expanding Our Vision: A Building that Serves Our Mission

 What You Can Do

-As a congregation member, please speak to one of the members of the Executive Committee listed below.
-Packets with complete information will be available soon.
+As a congregation member, please download, print and complete your Letter of Intent with your intention to give and mail it to the church.
 To make a single contribution to this campaign, please visit our Donate Now page and select “Community Life Center – Capital Campaign” as the designation.

 Fellowship Hall, Church Kitchen, Church Offices